lsst-sqre/sqr-063/index.rst

 ---------------------------

 DALI states, "Parameter names are not case sensitive; a DAL service must treat upper-, lower-, and mixed-case parameter names as equal."
-This is a highly unusual provision for a web service and makes implementing IVOA standards with comon web application frameworks unnecessarily difficult.
+This is a highly unusual provision for a web service and makes implementing IVOA standards with common web application frameworks unnecessarily difficult.

 For example, FastAPI's normal query and form parameter parsing with its associated automated generation of OpenAPI schemas cannot be used because they (like every other Python web framework I've used) treat parameter names as case-sensitive.
 This means that FastAPI cannot automatically impose restrictions on allowable values for parameters and automatically generate error messages.